cdoremus/deno-fresh-oauth/README.md

 provider by a different mechanism and different argument values will be used to call `OAuth2Client` including different values for the default `scope`.

-While Deno KV is supported in Deno Deploy, it is only available by invitation, but you can [request access](https://dash.deno.com/kv).
-You can also deploy a KV app using Docker.
-See the
+We also explored using Deno KV here.
+While KV is supported in Deno Deploy, it is only available by invitation, but you can
-[README.md in the SaaSKit Github repository](https://github.com/denoland/saaskit#using-docker-to-deploy-to-any-vps)
-for directions on how to do that.
+[request access](https://dash.deno.com/kv).
+Hopefully, general availability will occur soon.
+You can also deploy a Fresh KV app using Docker.
+See the [README.md in the SaaSKit Github repository](https://github.com/denoland/saaskit#using-docker-to-deploy-to-any-vps) for directions on how to do that.